 Repeat until all the speaker wires are secured then plug both connectors into the device as indicated above.

-DC Power supply must be used when using passive Free Field speakers.
+A 15V 2A DC Power supply provided by MedRx must be used when using passive Free Field speakers.

 Probe Mic Hanger Installation

 1. You will need the two Probe Mics, the Probe Mic Hanger and the clip.